roflmaostc/DeconvOptim.jl/README.md

 ## Contributions
 I would like to thank Rainer Heintzmann for the great support and discussions during development.
+Thanks also to Johannes Kager for the constant cheering-up via Instagram memes.
 Furthermore without [Tullio.jl](https://github.com/mcabbott/Tullio.jl) and [@mcabbott](https://github.com/mcabbott/) this package wouldn't be as fast as it is.
 His package and ideas are the basis for the implementations of the regularizers.